-Professor Catherine Bachleda is Vice-Chancellor and Dean of Academic Quality and Professional Learning of the University of Gibraltar.
-She is also a member of the University Academic Board.
+Professor Catherine Bachleda is Vice-Chancellor and chairs the Academic Quality and Standards Committee.
 In her roles, she is responsible for providing leadership, developing, implementing and monitoring the university’s academic policies and practices.
 She is committed to the concept of continuous improvement.

 Catherine has extensive experience in establishing and enhancing academic quality assurance systems, having worked within the UK, the Australian, the European, and the American quality frameworks.
 For example, prior to joining the University of Gibraltar, whilst at Al Akhawayn University, a not-for-profit, English-speaking, American-style, University located in Morocco, she led the accreditation and subsequent re-accreditation of the School of Business BBA program by EPAS and the foundational work needed for accreditation by AACSB.
 She also led the accreditation of the institution by NEASC.

 Over the past 25 years, she has worked in North Africa, the Middle East, the United Kingdom and Australia in a variety of management, quality, and learning roles, in both academia and industry.
 Her main research interests lie in the fields of consumer behaviour and services marketing.
 She was recently awarded Outstanding Paper in the 2017 Emerald Literati Network Awards for Excellence.